 Symantec Endpoint Encryption Management Server can be installed on as many systems as is needed without additional licensing.
 SEEMS manages systems encrypted with Symantec Endpoint Encryption Drive Encryption and Removable Media Encryption.

 Symantec Endpoint Encryption license meter is per device such as number of laptops or desktops to be covered.
 For example, if SEE Drive Encryption is installed on 100 systems, then a licence for 100 seats would be needed.

 If an additional 50 seats was installed with SEE RME, then another 50 seats would be needed for a total of 150 seats needed.

-Symantec Endpoint Encryption products do not employ the use of a license number as do the rest of the encryption products in the proceeding document.
+Symantec Endpoint Encryption products do not employ the use of a license number as do the rest of the encryption products in this document.

 Section 2 - Symantec Encryption Products:

 Symantec File Share Encryption

 All of these Encryption Desktop features listed above are licensed per user, meaning individual users actively using the Symantec Encryption Desktop software either on the same system or any profile on the same system.
 The exception to this rule is Symantec Drive Encryption, which is licensed per device.

 Example 1: One user on one or more profiles per system must purchase one copy of Symantec Encryption Desktop.

 Example 2: Two users on one or more profiles per system must purchase two copies of Symantec Encryption Desktop.